yahiarefaiea/rapida/packages/rapida-ui/readme.md

 npm run generate-mock -s
 ```

 The `generate-mock` script uses the [JSON Schema Faker](https://github.com/json-schema-faker/json-schema-faker).
 You can configure the model you want to generate by updating the `ui/mockModel.js`.
-And the generate script is located under the `bin/generateMock.js`.
+The JavaScript file that generates the mock is located under the `bin/generateMock.js`.

 ### serve-mock
 The `serve-mock` script fire the [json-server](https://github.com/typicode/json-server) which it looks for the [generated mock data](#generate-mock) and serve them on port 8081: